 Some registered products have limits on use of information associated with them.
 Applicants referencing another product to support their application will need to determine if any limits on use of information exist before making the reference.
 If there are limits on use of the information and it is relevant to the application, the applicant will need to obtain written consent from the authorising party (this is usually but not always the owner of the information – see below) for that information to be used by the APVMA in assessing the application.

-There are other categories of information which could have some protection covering its use.
+There are other categories of information that could have some protection covering its use.
 These include:

-- Protected information as defined in s.3 of the Agvet Code which is information that has been obtained because of a trial or laboratory experiment and given in response to a notice issued by the APVMA either in the context of a reconsideration of a registration of a chemical product or approval of an active constituent or label or a possible suspension or cancellation of the same.
-This information is protected for an 8 year period.
+- protected information as defined in section 3 of the Agvet Code which is information that has been obtained because of a trial or laboratory experiment and given in response to a notice issued by the APVMA either in the context of a reconsideration of a registration of a chemical product or approval of an active constituent or label or a possible suspension or cancellation of the same.
+This information is protected for an 8 year period

-- Our registered chemical product database can be used to identify if there are limits on use of information/protected information associated with a product
+- our PubCRIS database can be used to identify if there are limits on use of information/protected information associated with a product.

 The authorising party is usually the owner of the data you are referencing in your application.
 If there is more than one authorising party, use the plus button located on the right of the screen to add additional authorising parties.
 More information about the role and responsibilities of authorising parties is available from the authorising party webpage.

 We have a legal obligation to ensure there is no unauthorised disclosure of confidential commercial information (CCI) associated with a reference product and take reasonable precautions to ensure that our staff do not directly or indirectly release such information.
 Please see advice for applications involving reference products for more information.